Join us as we visit epic sites in Israel that are a little off the beaten path!

 More than two decades later, Maskit is back.
 And, against all odds, it’s still headed by 97-year-old Ruth Dayan — this time, in partnership with Sharon Tal, a former Alexander McQueen designer.
 Tal resurrected the brand after she decided to return to Israel.
 The store is also the atelier, where you can see seamstresses hard at work creating beautiful designs, many accented by intricate beadwork and embroidery.
 The overall aesthetic is very feminine and delicate, with subtle but ambitious touches that are understated by Israeli standards, yet devastatingly gorgeous.

 All are encouraged to visit the store in Old Jaffa at 2 Mazal Dagim Street, Tel Aviv, where you can find out more about Maskit and experience the clothing and the history yourself.
+If you’re just planning on traveling to Israel, you might also want to check out the jet card programs at Jettly.

 Visit www.israel.travel for more info on travel in Israel